awsdocs/amazon-eks-user-guide/doc_source/managing-kube-proxy.md

      - arm64
    ```

-1. \(Optional\) If your cluster was originally created with Kubernetes version `1.14` or later, then you can skip this step because `kube-proxy` already includes this `Affinity Rule`\.
+1. If your cluster was originally created with Kubernetes version `1.14` or later, then you can skip this step because `kube-proxy` already includes this `Affinity Rule`\.
 If you originally created an Amazon EKS cluster with Kubernetes version `1.13` or earlier and intend to use Fargate nodes, then edit your `kube-proxy` manifest to include a `NodeAffinity` rule to prevent `kube-proxy` pods from scheduling on Fargate nodes\.
 This is a one\-time edit\.
 Once you've added the `Affinity Rule` to your manifest, you don't need to add it each time you upgrade your cluster\.
 Edit your `kube-proxy` `DaemonSet`\.

    ```
    kubectl edit -n kube-system daemonset/kube-proxy
    ```

    Add the following `Affinity Rule` to the `DaemonSet` `spec` section of the file in the editor and then save the file\.
-For an example of where to include this text in the editor, see the [CNI manifest](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.11/config/master/aws-k8s-cni.yaml#L266-#L269) file on GitHub\.
+For an example of where to include this text in the editor, see the [CNI manifest](https://github.com/aws/amazon-vpc-cni-k8s/blob/release-1.11/config/master/aws-k8s-cni.yaml#L270-#L273) file on GitHub\.

    ```
    - key: eks.amazonaws.com/compute-type